dokempf/xeus-cling-cmake-setup/README.md

 It is recommended to work with CMake targets only, but include directories and libraries can also be specified manually (see below for the full signature of `xeus_cling_setup`).

 A `kernel.json` file will be generated into your build directory.
-You can also manually install this kernel specification by building the CMake target `install_kernelspec`.
+You can install this kernel specification by building the CMake target `install_kernelspec` or you can manually do so using the `jupyter kernelspec install` command.

 ## Documentation

-Th CMake function `xeus_cling_setup` allows for many more parameters than shown in above minimal example:
+The CMake function `xeus_cling_setup` allows for many more parameters than shown in above minimal example:

 ```
 xeus_cling_setup(
   [TARGETS target1 [target2 ...]]
   [INCLUDE_DIRECTORIES inc1 [inc2 ...]]
   [LINK_LIBRARIES lib1 [lib2 ...]]
+  [COMPILE_FLAGS flag1 [flag2 ...]]
   [KERNEL_NAME name]
   [CXX_STANDARD 11|14|17]
   [REQUIRED]